h-jia/fanova/README.rst

 Fanova

+# fANOVA determines the extent to which each hyperparameter contributes to a network’s performance.
 ======

 Functional ANOVA: an implementation of the ICML 2014 paper "An Efficient Approach for Assessing Hyperparameter Importance" by Frank Hutter, Holger Hoos and Kevin Leyton-Brown.